IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 When using the Storage Scale REST API, then the API user must have the role `snapshot administrator`.

-The `isnap-restore.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.
+The `isnap-restore.sh` script requires the configuration file `snapconfig.json` to be stored the same directory with read and execute permission for the instance users or group.

 The Storage Protect instance must not be running when running the scripts.